-With this direction from City Council, staff began working on the formal adoption package that will need to be reviewed by the City of Eugene and Lane County Planning Commissions, and then sent to the Eugene City Council and Lane County Board of Commissioners for adoption.
-The adoption process will begin once formal direction has been given by Council on accommodating our unmet need for multi-family housing within our urban growth boundary.
+With this direction from City Council, staff began finalizing the formal adoption package that will be reviewed by the City of Eugene and Lane County Planning Commissions, and then sent to the Eugene City Council and Lane County Board of Commissioners for adoption.

-The UGB adoption will be accompanied by a new Eugene-specific comprehensive plan, which will lay out goals and policies that guide land use planning related to growth management for Eugene over the next twenty years.
-This will align closely with the 2012 Envision Eugene recommendations and subsequent Council direction.
+This package of materials will align closely with the 2012 Envision Eugene recommendations and subsequent Council direction.
 The timeline for formal adoption and endorsement of Envision Eugene can be found here.BACK TO TOP

 At the heart of Envision Eugene is the mission to facilitate community conversations about growth and how it affects us in our daily lives.
 Eventually, the City Council will make decisions about what future growth strategies we will pursue.
 Since 2010, we have held hundreds of community listening sessions to expand the conversation via community networks that are already in place.
 We’re interconnected in many, many ways.